-DraftKings has already made Boston a prominent place in the fantasy sports industry.
+DraftKings has already made Boston a prominent place in the daily fantasy sports industry.
 It has set out to do the same for the sports tech industry with DraftKings Drive.

 As long as Massachusetts sports betting remains illegal, a natural path forward to grow its brand is doubling down on what made DraftKings the company it is: finance and tech.
 That’s exactly what Drive is all about.

 DraftKings Drive plays matchmaker for funding and innovation

 DraftKings announced the new initiative recently.
 The company described Drive as an “ecosystem of athletes, entrepreneurs, investors, teams, leagues, super-fans and business leaders who are driving the acceleration of sports professionals into tech and tech entrepreneurs into sports.”